 National Geographic Readers: Martin Luther King, Jr.

 My kids also LOVE to watch Kid President!
 He has a positive message and a story about Martin Luther King, Jr.’s life.
-They get a kick whenever I play one of his funny videos!
+They get a kick whenever I play one of his videos.

 I also LOVE creating anchor charts that document student learning!
 The kids give me a fact they learned and I add their initials next to it.
 The kids feel so proud when they know they added that info to our class chart!